: : AN INTERVIEW WITH MYSELF : :

-I also work with creative professionals to create images of them that will get them the kind of work & audience they want to attract – in honest, fun and creative ways.
+I also work with all sorts of professionals to create authentic images of them that will get them the kind of work & audience they want to attract – in honest, fun and creative ways.
 And to create artful, honest and/or fun portraiture for use in publicity & editorial work.
 I do commercial work if it’s a great brand and a good fit — but they have to be my people too.

 Q: What’s your photography style?